TikhonJelvis/website/drafts/Generating-Mazes-with-Inductive-Graphs/index.md

 # A Real Example

 All functions in `fgl` are actually specified against a [`Graph`][graph-class] typeclasses rather than a concrete implementation.
 This typeclass mechanism is great since it allows multiple implementations of inductive graphs.
-Unfortunately, it also breaks type inference in ways that are sometimes hard to track down so, for simplicity, we'll just the implementation type provided: `Gr`. `Gr n e` is a graph that has nodes labeled with `n` and edges labeled with `e`.
+Unfortunately, it also breaks type inference in ways that are sometimes hard to track down so, for simplicity, we'll just use the provided implementation: `Gr`. `Gr n e` is a graph that has nodes labeled with `n` and edges labeled with `e`.

 [graph-class]: http://hackage.haskell.org/package/fgl-5.4.2.4/docs/Data-Graph-Inductive-Graph.html#t:Graph